-The programme for the Diploma shall consist of courses as laid down in the Prescriptions for the subject, to be passed in one year unless in a particular case the Dean of Postgraduate Studies resolves otherwise.
+- (a) The programme for the Diploma shall consist of courses as laid down in the Prescriptions for the subject, to be passed in one year unless in a particular case the Dean of Science resolves otherwise. - (b) With the approval of the Heads of Departments/ Schools, a candidate may replace courses up to 60 points with 400-level courses prescribed for other subjects.

-- (a) A candidate who fails any of the courses, or who otherwise does not attain a standard satisfactory to the Dean of Postgraduate Studies shall not be permitted to repeat any of those courses, or offer any other course in their place. - (b) In the case of a candidate who fails no more than 0.25 EFTS of the diploma programme, the Dean of Science, on the advice of the Head of Department/School concerned, may recommend a pass in the diploma as a whole, provided the candidate has achieved a grade average of at least B- in the diploma programme as a whole, including any failed courses. - (c) A candidate who fails more than 0.25 EFTS of the diploma programme, or who failed no more than 0.25 EFTS but was not offered a pass in the diploma as a whole under Regulation 4(b), will be awarded a Certificate of Proficiency for each course passed. - (d) Notwithstanding 4(a), 4(b) and 4(c), a candidate who qualifies for an aegrotat award, in some or all of the courses (see General Course and Examination Regulation H) may elect either: - to accept for the courses affected the grades recommended by the examiners under that Regulation;
+- (a) A candidate who fails any of the courses, or who otherwise does not attain a standard satisfactory to the Dean of Postgraduate Studies shall not be permitted to repeat any of those courses, or offer any other course in their place. - (b) In the case of a candidate who fails no more than 0.25 EFTS of the diploma programme, the Dean of Science, on the advice of the Head of Department/School concerned, may recommend a pass in the diploma as a whole, provided the candidate has achieved a grade average of at least B- in the diploma programme as a whole, including any failed courses. - (c) A candidate who fails more than 0.25 EFTS of the diploma programme, or who failed no more than 0.25 EFTS but was not offered a pass in the diploma as a whole under Regulation 4(b), will be awarded a Certificate of Proficiency for each course passed. - (d) Notwithstanding 4(a), 4(b) and 4(c), a candidate who qualifies for an aegrotat award, in some or all of the courses (see General Course and Examination Regulation H) may elect either:

-ii. to present all or some of those courses once at a subsequent examination.
+- to accept for the courses affected the grades recommended by the examiners under that Regulation; - ii. to present all or some of those courses once at a subsequent examination.